Prisma, a viral photo app sensation, has just revealed its beta app for Android users.

 Prisma would work best as an Instagram side-app like Boomerang for GIFs, and Hyperlapse for time lapses.
 Facebook could combine it with an app like MSQRD.
 Or, if anyone has better idea to combine it with Prisma, they can develop their own app like Prisma with a unique concept.

 At Space-O, we have the expertise to develop a photo and video app like Instagram and Prisma.
-If you want to develop your own photo and video editing app, contact us with your requirements.
+Have a look at our developed photo video apps portfolio If you want to develop your own photo and video editor app for android, contact us with your requirements.

 This page was last edited on April 10th, 2020, at 15:22.